Gregory Stroud: History

 The season ended in May 1937 in Melbourne, with Iolanthe, followed by The Chocolate Soldier, Stroud playing Bumerli, which, though written for a tenor, had already been successfully played by baritones Leslie Gaze and C. H. Workman.

 He returned to England, where he won the part of Pish Tush in the film version of The Mikado.
 He had a minor role in the comedy/thriller Q Planes starring Laurence Olivier and Ralph Richardson.

 His stage appearances included Beatrix Thomson's Sons of Adam in March 1939.

 Stroud returned to Australia and the JCW organization for the 1940-41 G&S tour, taking the parts of Sir Marmaduke Pointdextre in The Sorcerer, the Earl of Mountararat in Iolanthe, and the Lieutenant of the Tower in The Yeomen of the Guard, and his accustomed roles in H.M.S.
 Pinafore, Princess Ida, The Mikado, Patience and The Gondoliers, followed by revivals of Patience and The Mikado (his first as Poo-Bah) and other musical comedies: Lilac Time, as Dr Scharntorff; Night Birds, as Dr Falke; The Maid of the Mountains, as Beppo; and a minor role in The Merry Widow, both starring Gladys Moncrieff, also troop concerts and charity functions, in the intervening years.

 His last Gilbert and Sullivan season began in Brisbane in July 1944 at His Majesty's Theatre, with The Gondoliers, The Pirates of Penzance, The Yeomen of the Guard, and The Mikado, followed by Melbourne with The Gondoliers, The Pirates of Penzance, Patience, Iolanthe, HMS Pinafore, Ruddigore, Princess Ida, The Mikado and Gondoliers again.

 The Desert Song rounded off the Melbourne season, with Stroud's playing Baldassare, the brigand chief.
 The Desert Song season, and Stroud's professional career, ended farcically when Stroud and Gladys Moncrieff stepped forward to take a bow, and a piece of scenery fell on them, though neither was hurt.

 In 1946 Stroud and Alex H. Doig took the lease of "Hollywood Pleasure Grounds" in Cabra-vale for five years at £10 per week.
 From around 1948 Doig was sole lessee.

 Stroud maintained a presence in the Sydney suburb of Fairfield as guest vocalist and master of ceremonies at public functions.

 His association with Gilbert and Sullivan was not over: in 1955 he acted as producer for the Sydney Musical Society's production of Iolanthe, Later that year he produced The Yeomen of the Guard for the Muswellbrook branch of the Arts Council.
+From the mid-1950s until the late 1960s he produced annual Gilbert and Sullivan musicals for the local Arts Council in Tamworth.